 Last week we partnered with SafeWork NSW and City of Canterbury Bankstown Council to run a Mental Health in the Workplace seminar.
 During that afternoon, we looked at the personal & organisational costs of not addressing Mental Health and what we can do to move from reacting to responding.
 Everyone who attended walked away with a set of tools and a plan to tackle this subject.
 Feedback was overwhelmingly positive.
 There are a number of events planned during 2017.

-Recently one of our consultants, Don Marshall, had the opportunity to travel to the South Gippsland in Victoria to understand first-hand the challenges faced by one of Australia’s renewable energy pioneers.
+Recently one of the team had the opportunity to travel to the South Gippsland in Victoria to understand first-hand the challenges faced by one of Australia’s renewable energy pioneers.

 Senvion Australia operate and maintain 52 wind turbines in a remote and challenging environment at Bald Hills, Tarwin Lower.
 Each turbine is 80m high and in a high wind environment, presents some unique risk management opportunities for the team of local Senvion technicians.